 I’ve come to realize that the vehicle for delivering a story is critical.
 Even a joke packs more punch if you get the timing right.
 Some stories crave the picture book format.
 Some require a novel.
 Read more.

-If you’re just starting to write your novel, or if you’ve got a draft and want to improve it, join us for Novel Beginnings: Building Strong Foundations for Your Novel and Your Career, August 8-11.
+If you’re just starting to write your novel, or if you’ve got a draft and want to improve it, join us for Crafting a Successful Beginning for Your Novel workshop.
 Co-faculty K.L.
 Going and Clara Gillow Clark are both experienced authors with great teaching and editing experience.
+You can see our full list of upcoming novel workshops here.

 Posted on: May 14, 2019